AlexSischin/KurdishDocClassifier/report/REPORT.md

 [^1]: _Tarik A. Rashid, Arazo M. Mustafa and Ari M. Saeed, 2017."A Robust Categorization System for Kurdish Sorani Text Documents".
 Information Technology Journal, 16: 27-34._

+# Use cases

+The models we've developed can be used for:
+- spam filtering
+- fraud and abuse detection
+- email categorization
+- document organizing

+and many others.